dmerejkowsky/blog/content/en/post/0100-syntax-does-not-matter.md

 We programmers just *love* arguing about programming langages.

 Which is the best tool for the job?
 Which has a future?
 Which should we be using when teaching programming?
-Which should be the next Javascript, the next C++, the next SmallTalk
+Which should be the next JavaScript, the next C++, the next SmallTalk

 And when we discuss programming langage, we *always* talk about syntax.